IPopovSci/Crypto_deeplearning_study/Readme.md

 ```
 $ docker build -t name .
 ```
-Note: Currently image is setup with a bind-mount.
-If you would like to use a named volume, create one, and change the volumes: parameter in docker-compose.yml
+Note: Currently the image is setup with a bind-mount.
+If you would like to use a named volume, create one, and change the volumes parameter in docker-compose.yml
 You will also need to add 'Copy .' line to Dockerfile in order to copy the project onto the image

 After this you can launch the app via